 Sources: U.S. Census Bureau, American Community Survey (ACS), 5-Year Estimates, 2016-20

-Establish an official broadband committee and select a countywide liaison within six months.
-The broadband council should meet with ISPs immediately to begin to understand the barriers to expansion and offering lower-cost packages.
+Establish an official broadband council and select a countywide liaison within six months.
+The broadband council should meet with ISPs immediately to begin to understand the barriers to expansion and offer lower-cost packages.

-Broadband committee should begin work on library funding and affordability issues within six months.
+Broadband council should begin work on library funding and affordability issues within six months.

 County Judge, Commissioners Court, Foard County community broadband team

-Libraries and library boards, schools, ISPs, local and county governments, Foard County Broadband Advisory Council, area businesses
+Libraries and library boards, schools, broadband providers, local and county governments, Foard County Broadband Advisory Council, area internet service providers, area businesses

 - Affordable Connectivity Program (ACP)